EM-GANSim: Real-time and Accurate EM Simulation Using Conditional GANs for 3D Indoor Scenes: Methodology

 In this section, we present our novel approach for augmenting EM ray tracing techniques with a modified cGAN.
 Our goal is to design a simulator for 3D indoor scenes, the accuracy of which is similar to that of EM ray tracers but is significantly faster for real-time or dynamic scenarios.
 Figure~\ref{fig1} shows the overall architecture of our network:

 Our network's formulation can be described as follows:

-where \begin{itemize} \item $P_{\text{r}}$ is a 3D vector, representing the received power across the indoor environment, as depicted by the generated heatmap (on some height level).
-This is the primary output of our cGAN model, representing the simulated EM field distribution. \item $f_{\text{cGAN}}$ denotes the function computed using the conditional Generative Adversarial Network.
+where \begin{itemize} \item $P_r$ is the predicted received-power heatmap over the target 2D evaluation plane at a fixed height level. \item $f_{\text{cGAN}}$ denotes the function computed using the conditional Generative Adversarial Network.
 It models the complex relationship between the indoor environment's geometry, material properties, the transmitter's location, and the resulting EM signal heatmap. \item $E_{\text{g}}$ represents the encoded geometry information of the indoor environment.
 It encapsulates details such as the spatial layout in 2D with height information and material properties, which are used for accurate EM propagation modeling. \item $L_{\text{tx}}$ refers to the precise location of the transmitter within the environment.
-The transmitter's position, in conjunction with the environment's geometry, significantly impacts EM wave propagation and the distribution of received power. \item $z$ represents model or input noise.
-The noise type is selected through a hyperparameter tuning process.
-This term accounts for potential discrepancies and uncertainties inherent in the simulation process and is used to improve the accuracy of estimated signal strength throughout the 3D model. \end{itemize}
+The transmitter's position, in conjunction with the environment's geometry, significantly impacts EM wave propagation and the distribution of received power. \item $z$ is a zero-mean unit-variance Gaussian noise vector concatenated with the conditioning inputs to make training less sensitive to symmetry artifacts and mode collapse. \end{itemize}

+\textbf{Geometry Encoding and Noise:} The encoded geometry $E_g$ is obtained by rasterizing each 3D indoor scene into a top-view grid of resolution $256 \times 256$.
+The resulting input tensor has size $256 \times 256 \times C$, with

+where $C_{\mathrm{mat}}$ denotes the number of material-related channels and the final channel stores normalized height values.
+This representation preserves the floor-plan layout while retaining material and vertical information needed for propagation modeling.
+In particular, walls, doors, and windows are mapped to discrete grid locations, and the associated material encoding allows the network to distinguish propagation behavior across different surface types.
+Material-dependent propagation effects are further incorporated through the physics-guided supervision derived from ray-tracing simulations, which implicitly capture reflection, absorption, and diffraction behaviors associated with different materials.
+In this formulation, the network does not require explicit parameterization of electromagnetic properties (e.g., permittivity or conductivity), but instead learns their effective impact on field distributions under physically consistent training signals.

+The noise vector $z$ is sampled from a zero-mean unit-variance Gaussian distribution and concatenated with the conditioning inputs to the generator.
+This stochastic input makes training less sensitive to symmetry artifacts and mode collapse.